Gearank – Music Gear Information for Live Performance or Studio

 • Rugged and reliable

-Speaking of control options, the fader is noticeably bigger than the original, and there are more ways to apply effects and EQ on individual tracks.
-Overall workflow is improved, to allow for more looping possibilities.
-The size of the screen is also a bit bigger, which works well with its expanded controls.
-Another new feature is called Mark, which lets you "mark" and revert your overdubs to a particular "marked" overdub.
+Speaking of control options, the fader is noticeably more significant than the original, and there are more ways to apply effects and EQ on individual tracks.
+The overall workflow is improved to allow for more looping possibilities.
+The screen size is also a bit bigger, which works well with its expanded controls.
+Another new feature, called Mark, lets you "mark" and revert your overdubs to a particular "marked" overdub.

-Like the original, it gives you five loop tracks to play with, 99 phrase memories, and it has built-in drums and rhythm patterns.
-These features allow for an incredible number of ways to build loops, something that you simply can't get from other looper hardware.
+Like the original, it gives you five loop tracks to play with, 99 phrase memories, and it has built-in drum kits and rhythm patterns.
+These features allow many ways to build loops, which you can't get from other looper hardware.

-And if 5 tracks is not enough, the MkII now has "bounce" which combines the sound of two tracks, freeing up one track that you can use to add another loop layer.
-By using bounce, you can have virtually limitless track space to play with.
+If five tracks are not enough, the MkII now has "bounce," which combines the sound of two tracks, freeing up one track to add another loop layer.
+By using bounce, you can have virtually limitless track space.

 As expected, the Mk2 has a longer list of Boss digital effects that can be implemented in more ways.

-Finally, it can provide phantom power to mics that need it, and it has MIDI and USB connectivity.
-The downside with all these features and improvements - the MkII is bigger and heavier.
+Finally, it can provide phantom power to mics that need it and has MIDI and USB connectivity.
+The downside with all these features and improvements is that the MkII is more extensive and heavier.

-The Boss RC-505 MkII is the most feature packed tabletop looper currently available, well worth investing in if you need a hand-controlled looper.
-The RC-505 MkII is easily one of the best looper pedals Boss has produced to this date.
+The Boss RC-505 MkII is the most feature-packed tabletop looper currently available.
+It is well worth investing in if you need a hand-controlled looper.
+The RC-505 MkII is easily one of the best looper pedals Boss has produced to date.

 Specifications